roytang/blog/content/post/2007/09/lorwyn-some-other-cards-of-note.md

 **

 I think my jaw literally dropped when this was previewed.
 Midrange decks will love this guy.
 Thoughtseize provides disruption, and Doran gives the cheap beats.
-A "Rock&#8221; style deck may be in the offing.
+A "Rock" style deck may be in the offing.

 **